-The commitment statement must be signed by each party and retained by the University as part of the evidence pack for each apprentice.
+The training plan must be signed by each party and is retained by the University as part of the evidence pack for each apprentice.

-The commitment statement needs to be updated with relevant information as soon as it is known, and this must be done for the duration of the apprenticeship.
+The training plan needs to be updated with relevant information as soon as it is known, and this must be done for the duration of the apprenticeship.
 For example, adding details of the End-Point Assessment Organisation (EPAO), subcontrator details or to record a break in learning.

-The employer, apprentice and University must all hold accurate and up-to-date, signed copies of the commitment statement.
-The dates recorded on the commitment statement should match the dates recorded in the Individual Learner Record (ILR) of the apprentice.
+The employer, apprentice and University must all hold accurate and up-to-date, signed copies of the training plan.
+The dates recorded on the training plan should match the dates recorded in the Individual Learner Record (ILR) of the apprentice.

-The commitment statement can be used during tripartite review meetings to monitor progress (e.g. 20% of working time being spent doing ‘off-the-job’ learning), check responsibilities are being met, and to assess impact and achievements.
+The training plan can be used during tripartite review meetings to monitor progress, check responsibilities are being met, and to assess impact and achievements.